EthanPerello/npc-forge/docs/how-to-use.md

 **Individual Trait Regeneration:**

-• Each trait has its own regenerate button
+• Each trait has its own regenerate button with consistent rotating circle icons (NEW in v0.22.0)
 • Regeneration maintains trait context and character consistency
 • Loading states show progress during regeneration
 • Error handling for failed regeneration attempts